Do you wonder what a box truck's MPG metric is? And how is it calculated?

 Generally, the MPG is the standard metric used to measure the fuel economy of a box truck.

 That means the number of miles that a box truck can cover using one gallon of gas.

 The MPG number is affected by the current driving conditions.

-Box truck MPG averages for rental
+Box truck MPG averages

 Generally, the average MPG for the rental of a box truck looks like below: